esimonetti/SugarDockerized/README.md

 * Run `docker-compose -f <stack yml filename> up -d` for the selected <stack yml filename>.
 As an example if we selected `stacks/sugar8/php71.yml`, you would run `docker-compose -f stacks/sugar8/php71.yml up -d`

 ## Current version support
 The main stacks work with [Sugar version 8.0 and all its platform requirements](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_8.0.x_Supported_Platforms/).
-Additional stacks are aligned with the platform requirements of version [7.9](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.9.x_Supported_Platforms/), 7.10/7.11 Sugar cloud only version.
+Additional stacks are aligned with the platform requirements of version [7.9](http://support.sugarcrm.com/Resources/Supported_Platforms/Sugar_7.9.x_Supported_Platforms/) and the Sugar Cloud only versions: 7.10/7.11 and 8.1.

 ## Starting and stopping the desired stack
 * Run the stack with `docker-compose -f <stack yml filename> up -d`